Old Man Bar

 • Things to do

-Even on the coolest days, you hit up a hiking trail and reach the summit only to find you’re a sweaty mess with the return hike still to go.
+Even on the coolest days, you hit up a hiking trail and reach the summit—only to find you’re a sweaty mess with the return hike still to go.
 Well, these hikes have a natural cooldown built in.
-Just make sure to monitor the weather; waterfall hikes tend to be too dangerous right after it rains, so you’ll want to give it at least a day before attempting to tackle the trail.
+Just make sure to monitor the weather; though you’ll likely find the falls at their most impressive during the rainy season, waterfall hikes tend to be too dangerous right after it rains, so you’ll want to wait at least a day before attempting to tackle the trail.

 • Things to do